Wintermute0110/plugin.program.AEL.dev/NOTES.md

 ### Multidisc support

-The current implementation of multidisc ROMs is deficient and must be improved.

 In the current implementation there is a virtual ROM in the database that represents all the ROMs in the set.
 The virtual multidisc ROM have the ROM basenames of the set in the `disks` list.
 This implementation has problems with the ROM audit because not all the real ROMs are in the database.

 #### Multidisc ROM scanner implementation (current)